SumoLogic/sumologic-kubernetes-collection/deploy/docs/Working_with_container_registries.md

-# Working with docker registries
+# Working with container registries

 ## Authenticating with container registry